rohrerj/scion/doc/BorderRouter.md

 An optimal value should be derivable from the maximum latency of processing and forwarding a packet, the speed of the network interfaces and the number of available CPU cores.

-## Slow-path processing routines margin
+## Number of slow-path processing routines (M)
-By configuring the margin of the slow-path processing routines the border router makes sure that it is able to process up to a certain percentage of received packets on the slow-path by dynamically adjusting the number of slow-path processing routines.
+By configuring the number of slow-path processing routines one can specify the number of goroutines that process the packets on the slow-path.
-A default value could be 0.1%.
+An optimal value could be a percentage of the number of processing routines or even a fixed number.
+In the future we might add the possibility to automatically estimate this number.

 ## Processing packets channel size
 Since each processing routine has a queue of packets to process and all packets not fitting in the queue